Sandro Mamukelashvili: College career

 As a freshman, Mamukelashvili averaged 2.6 points, 1.9 rebounds and 0.5 blocks per game and helped the Pirates reach the second round of the NCAA Tournament.
 His best game as a freshman came against Xavier on February 14, 2018, when he scored 17 points and grabbed seven rebounds.
 As a sophomore, he averaged 8.9 points and 7.8 rebounds per game.
 On December 19, Mamukelashvili scored a season-high 23 points on 8-of-11 shooting and had eight rebounds in a 90–76 win over Sacred Heart.
 Following his sophomore season, Mamukelashvili worked with Pachulia at his Academy in Tbilisi to expand his game, adding a jump stop and improving his three-point shooting.

 On November 29, 2019, Mamukelashvili scored 18 points on 7-of-10 shooting and had six rebounds in an 84–76 win over Iowa State in the Bahamas.
 During the Battle 4 Atlantis tournament, Mamukelashvili averaged 14 points, 5.7 rebounds and 2 assists per game while making 61 percent of his shots from the field and 60 percent from behind the arc.
 He fractured his right wrist in a game against Iowa State on December 8 and missed several weeks.
 On January 29, 2020, he returned to the court, playing five minutes in a 64–57 win over DePaul.
 On February 19, with his father Zurab in attendance for the first time in two years, Mamukelashvili scored 15 points and had six rebounds, hitting the game-winning shot on an inbounds pass with 0.6 seconds remaining in a 74–72 win over Butler.
 He had a season-high 26 points on February 29, in an 88–79 win over Marquette.
 Mamukelashvili averaged 11.9 points and 6 rebounds per game as a junior.
 After the season, he declared for the 2020 NBA draft but did not hire an agent, signaling high potential to return to Seton Hall for his senior campaign.
 After receiving second round interest, Mamukelashvili announced on August 1 that he was withdrawing from the draft and returning for his senior season.

 Coming into his senior season, Mamukelashvili was named to the Preseason First Team All-Big East, and he was expected to help replace the graduated Myles Powell.
 On December 11, 2020, he scored a career-high 32 points and had nine rebounds and three assists in a 77–68 victory against St. John's.
 On February 16, 2021, Mamukelashvili scored his 1,000th career point in a 60–52 win against DePaul and finished with 25 points, 11 rebounds and four assists.
 He averaged 17.5 points, 7.6 rebounds and 3.2 assists per game.
-At the close of the season, he was named the Big East co-Player of the Year and won the Haggerty Award as the best player in the New York metropolitan area.
+At the close of the season, he was named the Big East co-Player of the Year (alongside Collin Gillespie and Jeremiah Robinson-Earl) and won the Haggerty Award as the best player in the New York metropolitan area.
 Mamukelashvili was also named Associated Press All-America honorable mention and was a finalist for the Karl Malone Award.